mcneel/developer.rhino3d.com/_samples/extend_a_curve_object.md

 languages: ['C#']
 keywords: ['Extend', 'Curve', 'Sample']
 order: 1
-description: This is a sample that shows how to extend a curve object
+description: This shows how to extend a curve object
 ---

 ```cs